-If you visit all Australian states, you will find Victoria to be the most cosmopolitan.
-With Melbourne as an urban center, a fusion of culture and modern lifestyle reflect in its street art, fine restaurants, and street markets.
-And as a welcoming contrast, countryside perfectly complements this contemporary setting with family-owned wineries, coastal cliffs and green landscapes.
+Melbourne – Victoria’s urban center – is a fusion of culture and the modern lifestyle is reflected in the street art, fine restaurants, and street markets.
+The countryside surrounding Melbourne offers a welcoming contrast, with family-owned wineries, coastal cliffs and green landscapes.

 1. Discover the Verdant Forests of the Dandenong Ranges